-Defined contribution plan - The Bank adopted a 401(k) defined contribution plan effective January 1, 1997.
+The Bank adopted a 401(k) defined contribution plan effective January 1, 1997.
 All employees of the Bank may participate in the plan upon completion of certain eligibility requirements.
 The Bank matches employee's contributions on a discretionary basis.
-The Bank contributed \$27,000 for the year ended December 31, 2016.
-There were no discretionary contributions for the year ended December 31, 2015.
+The Bank contributed \$0 and \$27,000 for the years ended December 31, 2017 and 2016, respectively.